shoaib-scantek/AppAuth-iOS/README.md

 ### Making API Calls

 AppAuth gives you the raw token information, if you need it.
-However, we recommend that users of the `OIDAuthState` convenience wrapper use the provided `performActionWithFreshTokens:` method to perform their API calls to avoid needing to worry about token freshness:
+However, we recommend that users of the `SCTKAuthState` convenience wrapper use the provided `performActionWithFreshTokens:` method to perform their API calls to avoid needing to worry about token freshness: